Thursday, 18 February 2021

 Nine years of austerity had run down the NHS with fewer hospital beds and diminished community health provision, Councils had been starved of cash for community care and government investment in contingency planning was halted.
 Hence the warehouses full of outdated PPE, care homes that could not recruit staff and too few hospital beds to cope with a pandemic.
 What was called macho economics during George Osborne's time as Chancellor or "there is no money tree" by Theresa May had decimated public services and created a pool of outsourcing providers whose familiarity with their customers was incidental rather than fundamental.
 All the evidence shows that austerity has had the greatest impact on the poorest families and the ethnic minority communities and it is no surprise that they have been the most serious victims of Covid.

-Rishi Sunak, the new Chancellor in the time of Covid, earned high kudos as he turned on the funding for furloughing of staff, increasing universal credit and many other measures.
+Rishi Sunak, the new Chancellor in the time of Covid, earned high kudos as he turned on the funding for furloughing of staff, increasing universal credit and other measures.
 It wiped out the alleged benefits of George Osborne's austerity measures at a stroke but also provided some big wins for those businesses with an eye for the chance.
-Because of his desire to fire up the economy in the summer with every encouragement to the public to support the hospitality sector and travel industry, we were soon seeing second and third waves of Covid that have proved more enduring and costly in the winter months.
+Because of his desire to fire up the economy in the summer with every encouragement to the public to support the hospitality sector and travel industry, including the eat out to help out initiative, we were soon seeing second and third waves of Covid that have proved more enduring and costly in the winter months.
 Peak Sunak was reached in August, he is no longer the gilded member of a tarnished cabinet.

-The unwillingness of the UK government to mobilise and involve the devolved nations, regions and Councils in the planning or the delivery of responses to the pandemic was palpable as it struggled to take necessary but difficult decisions about lockdown or travel restraint.
-Even parliament was given a minimal and belated role in the scrutiny of decisions and as the PM and his favoured ministers justified their inaction or spurious procurement practices behind the excuse that we are following the science.
+The second reason was the centralisation of decision making by the prime minister and his advisers .
+There was an absurd unwillingness of the UK government to mobilise and involve the devolved nations, regions and Councils in the planning or the delivery of responses to the pandemic was palpable as it struggled to take necessary but difficult decisions about lockdown or travel restraint.
+Even parliament was given a minimal and belated role in the scrutiny of decisions as the PM and his coterie of favoured ministers justified their inaction or spurious procurement practices behind the excuse that we are following the science.
 The UK's response was totally centralised with the BBC dragooned into a plot of mock transparency.

 The government was unwilling to engage Directors of Public Health or involve Councils to deliver Test and Trace.
 Top-down decisions on supporting care homes, travel, school closures, and business restrictions could all have benefitted from local knowledge.
 The simple expedient of trusting those who know their customers and localities to deliver the services was whitewashed as the government turned to its friends, the business savvy top feeders.
 They were given the chance to influence the shape of the response and then to pick up government contracts that were excluded from any objective tendering process.
-These decisions have been hugely costly to lives and the nation's finances as is most apparent in outsourcing, the Covid-19 windfall and Test and Trace decisions.
+These decisions have been hugely costly to lives and the nation's finances as is most apparent in outsourcing, the Covid-19 windfall and £25.7bn according to the NAO on the Test and Trace programme.